Duality theorems for \'etale gerbes on orbifolds: Introduction

 \subsection{Gerbes arising from group extensions}

-The simplest examples of $G$-gerbes other than $BG$ itself are of the form $BH\to BQ$, where $H$ and $Q$ are finite groups, and $BH$ (respectively, $BQ$) is a classifying space of $H$ (respectively, $Q$).
-Such an example arises from an extension of a finite group $Q$ by $G$, namely, the exact sequence

-Finite group extension is a well-studied classical subject in group theory, dating back to the time of Frobenius, Schur, and Clifford.
-Our study of the gerbe $BH\to BQ$ uses knowledge about finite group extensions extensively.
+The simplest examples of $G$-gerbes other than $BG$ itself are of the form $BH\to BQ$, where $H$ and $Q$ are finite groups, and $BH$ (respectively, $BQ$) is the classifying orbifold of $H$ (respectively, $Q$).
+Such an example arises from an extension of a finite group $Q$ by $G$, namely, an exact sequence $1\rightarrow G\rightarrow H \rightarrow Q\rightarrow 1.$ Our study of the gerbe $BH\to BQ$ uses knowledge about finite group extensions substantially.